metrica-sports/codeball/README.md

 ## Trying it out

-There are no open source Elite datasets at the moment that work with this package.
+There are no open source Elite datasets (yet!) that work with this package.
 However if you are interested in testing it out and developing your own patterns and/or test them in Metrica Play reach out to bruno@metrica-sports.com or @brunodagnino on Twitter.

 ## Install it